oarthursilva/django-todo-list/README.md

 ### URL Mapping

 Django uses a file called `urls.py` to map URLs to Views functions.
-The main `urls.py` is located at super project dir
+The main `urls.py` is located at `confg` project dir

 At the example below, the url path `/` is mapped for view function `main`.